bokeh/bokeh/sphinx/source/docs/dev_guide/python.rst

 * write `Google Python Style Guide`_ docstrings (see :ref:`contributor_guide_documentation_edit_docstrings` for more information)

-Bokeh uses a combination of code quality tests for each :ref:`Pull Requests
+Bokeh uses a combination of code quality tests for each :ref:`Pull Request
 <contributor_guide_pull_requests>`.
 Relevant tests for Python code include
 `Flake8`_ and `isort`_.
 Use the following command to run those codebase tests
 locally: